 Land and Rural Development Project, Colombia

-Tetra Tech is helping the Government of Colombia (GOC) resolve complex land issues in support of lasting peace in the country.
+Tetra Tech helped the Government of Colombia (GOC) resolve complex land issues in support of lasting peace in the country.

 Formalizing land rights will mitigate a key driver of conflict in the countryside and create new economic opportunity and improve quality of life for the rural population.
 This is a historic achievement and I am proud of USAID’s involvement to help pilot the program, one that can be scaled throughout Colombia.
 It is an example of what we can accomplish together.Mark Green, Administrator of USAID